EstebanGZ91/300zx/README.md

-# 300zx
+# RagnaRock Guitar Shop
-Just a little project.
+Just a little project of an online guitar/bass shop!
 -Test branch-
 |
 |